CommunistMountain/BalanceModFork/README_new.md

         <li>Hull Laser 1: Rarity from 2 to 3, cooldown from 14s to 15s, projectile speed from 75 to 90, fire chance from 0% to 10%, breach chance from 20% to 18%.</li>
         <li>Chain Vulcan: Rarity from 5 to 2.
 Starting cooldown from 11.1s to 9.1s, number of shots needed to get to 1.1s cooldown from 5 to 4 (total duration from 35.5s to 24.4s).</li>
         <li>Advanced Flak, Flak 1, Flak 2, Flak Artillery: removed fake projectiles.</li>
+        <li>Advanced Flak: Cooldown from 8s to 5s, projectiles from 3 to 2.</li>
         <li>Flak 1: Rarity from 1 to 4, cost from 65 to 80.</li>
-        <li>Advanced Flak: projectiles from 3 to 2.
-Cooldown from 8s to 5s.</li>
-        <li>Flak Artillery: shield piercing from 0 to 5, damage from 1 to 0, now heals your crew instead (TODO by how much?)</li>
+        <li>Flak Artillery: shield piercing from 0 to 5, damage from 1 to 0, now heals your crew by 150 per projectile.
+(TODO check if it's enough that it hits a room, or it needs to hit the tile to work.
+If the former, heal can afford to be less) (TODO 2 find out how to apply heal, maybe need LUA, and remove persDamage since it doesnt work)</li>
         <li>Heavy Crystal 2: Rarity from 5 to 4, power requirement from 3 to 2.</li>
         <li>Hull Missile: Cooldown from 17s to 14s.</li>
         <li>Pegasus Missile: Cooldown from 20s to 16s.</li>
         <li>Breach Missiles: Cooldown from 22s to 18s, breach chance from 56% to 70%.</li>
-        <li>Swarm Missiles: Projectile speed from 45 to 35, stun chance from 0% to 10%</li>
+        <li>Swarm Missiles: Projectile speed from 45 to 35, stun chance from 0% to 10%.</li>
         <li>Healing Burst: cooldown from 18s to 9s.</li>
         <li>Repair Burst: Cooldown from 14s to 4s.
 Now also instantly puts out fires, seals breaches, and sets the room's oxygen amount to 100% (though if it's a room with open external doors, it will become instantly vacuum again).
 (TODO: test if all these features work.
 Also check that o2 works against auto and lanius)</li>
         <li>Breach Bomb 1: Power requirement from 1 to 2, system damage from 1 to 2.</li>